Three Keys for an EXTRAORDINARY TABLA SOLO🎼📯

 Does the seize matter? (wink, wink) It does.
 And it doesn´t.
 Follow the music and read the big, the medium, and the smallest callings.
 Offer yourself that variety and bring all you´ve got into what you do - no matter how big or small.

-P.S: In this video, I´m improvising a mean Tabla Solo filled with mall moves, tiny details, and almost invisible nuances.
+P.S: In the video you can watch below this text, I´m improvising a mean Tabla Solo filled with mall moves, tiny details, and almost invisible nuances.
 All of them, effective, emotionally charged, and magnetic, especially when you see them, live.

-🔥If you wish to develop your own Tabla Solos and develop your Self-Confidence along the way, feel welcome to join our upcoming TABLA SOLO FOR SELF-CONFIDENCE WORKSHOP.
+🔥If you wish to develop your own Tabla Solos and Creativity as a Dancer, feel welcome to join our upcoming

 Click HERE for more information about our workshop